bufbuild/buf-action/README.md

 way for consumers of your APIs to generate code.
 Authenticating with the BSR is required for both the push and archive label steps.

-To authenticate with the BSR, set the inputs `username` and `token`.
+To authenticate with the BSR, set the parameters `username` and `token`.
 The `username` and `token` values should be
 [stored as secrets in the repository settings](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
 The `token` value can be [generated from the BSR UI](https://buf.build/docs/bsr/authentication#create-an-api-token).